jacius/proto-slots/README.md

   arguments:

   * :base - Func name to get the base object.
 Required!
-  * :accessor - Easy way to specify func name for reader and writer.
   * :reader - Func name to get slot value, with inheritance.
-  * :own-reader - Func name to get slot value, no inheritance.
-  * :writer - Func name to set slot value.

 * :unique-merge